Ignacio Comonfort: Minister of War

 President Alvarez proceeded to form a cabinet and chose Ignacio Comonfort as Minister of War.
 Melchor Ocampo was made Minister of Relations, Guillermo Prieto was made Minister of the Treasury, and Benito Juarez of Justice and Ecclesiastical Affairs.
 Miguel Lerdo de Tejada was made Minister of Development.

 On 16 October, a call was made for a congress to assemble at Dolores Hidalgo in February 1856, to organize the nation under the republican, democratic, and representative form, based upon a decree dating back to the -Bases of Tacubaya in 1841.
 Alvarez would step down before this date, and it was Comonfort who was destined to be president during that fateful session.

-Due to the disorder the military had caused throughout Mexican history, the idea began to be floated in the cabinet of dissolving the military and rebuilding it from the ground.
+Due to the disorder, the military had caused throughout Mexican history, the idea began to be floated in the cabinet of dissolving the military and rebuilding it from the ground.
 Ocampo and Juarez were in favor while Comonfort was against, wishing instead to reform the military class, but not destroy it.
 This was just one example of the divisions that existed within the cabinet and Comonfort was publicly perceived as more moderate than his fellow ministers.

 Alvarez, who had meanwhile been governing from Cuernavaca, now moved himself and his troops to Mexico City.
-The filth and brutality of his troops, known as 'pintos' (mottled ones), caused general disgust and alarm, and led to rumors that Alvarez would be overthrown in favor of Comonfort.
+The filth and brutality of his troops, known as 'pintos' (mottled ones), caused general disgust and alarm and led to rumors that Alvarez would be overthrown in favor of Comonfort.

-Ley Juarez
+Ley Juárez

-Alvarez' cabinet, which included the progressive state governors Benito Juarez and Melchor Ocampo, as well as the poet Guillermo Prieto, represented a new generation of liberals that had grown up since independence, and intended to pass unprecedented reforms in a period which began with the Alvarez administration and would eventually come to be known as La Reforma.
+Álvarez's cabinet, which included the progressive state governors Benito Juárez and Melchor Ocampo, as well as the writer Guillermo Prieto, represented a new generation of liberals that had come of age since independence in 1821 and intended to pass unprecedented reforms in a period which began with the Álvarez administration and would eventually come to be known as the Liberal Reform.
 The reforms culminated in a new constitution in 1857, and open conflict with its opponents that did not entirely end until 1867.

 They began with the Ley Juarez, which passed on 22 November 1855.
-Ecclesiastical tribunals were stripped of their ability to judge civil law cases.
+Ecclesiastical courts were stripped of their right to judge civil law cases involving the Catholic clergy.
 They were allowed to continue judging clergy under canon law.
-Opponents of the measure accused government deputies of hypocrisy for claiming to support equality before the law while maintaining their own immunity.
+Opponents of the measure accused government deputies of hypocrisy for claiming to support equality before the law while maintaining their immunity.

 The Archbishop protested against the measure and suggested that the question of the ecclesiastical fuero should be submitted to the pope, a suggestion the government rejected.
 The conservative generals Santa Anna and Blanco were officially stripped of their ranks and the liberals Santos Degollado and Moreno were commissioned as generals.
-Comonfort was now threatening to resign and only keep the office of general in chief.
-Alvarez directed his secretaries to lay before him proposals on how to proceed.
-He also directed his council to prepare a draft of the organic statute.
-Meanwhile, the conservatives began to favor the moderate Comonfor for the presidency.
+Comonfort was now threatening to resign and only keep the office of general in chief. Álvarez directed his secretaries to lay before him proposals on how to proceed.
+He also directed his council to prepare a draft of the statute.
+Meanwhile, the conservatives began to favor the moderate Comonfort for the presidency.